Stegner Giving Circle

-The Stegner Giving Circle celebrates our most dedicated Committee for Green Foothills members, those who give $500 or more annually.
+The Stegner Giving Circle celebrates our most dedicated Green Foothills members, those who give $500 or more annually.
 While all of our members play an important role in protecting local open space, the Stegner Giving Circle is our way of recognizing those who make extraordinary contributions to our work.

 About Wallace Stegner